2020 Delhi Capitals season: Indian Premier League

-On 14 October, during 30 th match of IPL against Rajasthan royals Anrich Nortje bowled the fastest ball (156.22 km/h)and on the he also out Jos Buttler.
+On 14 October, during the 30th match of IPL against Rajasthan royals Anrich Nortje bowled the fastest ball (156.22 km/h)and he also bowled out Jos Buttler.

 After winning 7 out of 9 games, Delhi were placed at the top of the table with 14 points.
 However, they lost 4 consecutive games after it which rendered them vulnerable to be knocked out of the tournament.
 A victory in their final league stage match against Royal Challengers Bangalore ensured them a place in the playoffs.
 They reached the Qualifier 1 where they lost to Mumbai Indians by 57 runs.Then they won the Qualifier 2 against Sunrisers Hyderabad with Marcus Stoinis taking 3 wickets and scored 38 runs.Delhi reached their first final and played against Mumbai Indians.Mumbai Indians won comfortably by 5 wickets to win their fifth title.At the end of the season,Rabada was awarded the Purple Cap for taking 30 wickets.